top of page

 To learn more about IDL's EAGER project, click on the following link to the NSF's website: https://www.nsf.gov/awardsearch/showAward?AWD_ID=2140226&HistoricalAwards=false

-Read publication from this project:
+Read publications from this project:

 Kee, Kerk and Jankowski, Harmony and Knepper, Richard and Snapp-Childs, Winona and Brady, Rhett "Fostering a Thriving Virtual Organizational Culture: The Development of Metrics for Ten Soft Skills in the Case of XSEDE" SN Computer Science , v.5 , 2024 https://doi.org/10.1007/s42979-024-02980-5 Citation Details